Connection Configuration

 - you are reproducing or validating server behavior under more aggressive rekey conditions

-Use .disabled only when you intentionally want to turn off client-initiated automatic rekey.
+Use .disabled only when the app should turn off client-initiated automatic rekey.

 legacyAlgorithmOptions